 WHAT HELPED CURE MY DEPRESSION

 In the end, curing my depression wasn’t just a matter of one quick fix.
 It was a combination of several things.
-And I’ll talk about the specific combination of things in another upcoming article.
+And you can find all those things described in more detail in my other articles discussing depression.

 But if I had to pinpoint a few overarching realizations, they would be these: